 Under Australian Accounting Standards, the securitised mortgage loans held by the Trust are not permitted to be derecognised from the financial statements of the originator.
 Derecognition is not permitted because the Bank provides interest rate swaps to the Trust and as a result retains exposure to substantially all the risks and rewards of the securitised loans.
 Under AASB 9, the Bank and the Trust should therefore not separately recognise the interest rate swaps in its entity-level Financial Statements.

-Interest rate swaps and associated payments/receipts are therefore treated as part of imputed loans and intra-group interest, other than interest rate swaps that are designated to be in a hedging relationship.
+Interest rate swaps and associated payments/receipts are therefore treated as part of imputed loans and intra-group interest.
+These derivatives are held for risk management purposes.